We’ve compiled a list of 100 ways to save your business money by cutting costs in key areas.

 - Reduce employee turnover

 A culture of effective, and open, communication, that engenders employees with a sense of responsibility helps retain staff loyalty, but if you want to buy their allegiance, company-wide benefit schemes work.
+This can save time and money spent on training new staff.

 - Job-share scheme

 Job-shares utilise two sets of employee experience, lead to higher staff retention, and result in fewer days lost through sickness.
+This can be beneficial for employees who require less hours, and will be valuable for your company as reduced work days will make staff members more motivated and therefore more efficient when in office.

 - Automate tasks